Strilanc/Strilanc.github.io/_posts/2016-07-05-wait-what-genetic-resilient-cnot.md

 <img style="max-width:100%;" src="/assets/{{ loc }}/cutting_gates.png"/>

-This reduced circuit isn't *exactly* equivalent to the original when errors are in the mix, but generally speaking you shouldn't be able to simplify an error-corrected circuit by *only* deleting gates.
+This reduced circuit isn't *exactly* equivalent to the original when errors are in the mix, but still.

-So what are the extra gates *for*?
+What are the extra gates *for*?
 Why would this seemingly-bloated circuit score highly on an error metric?

 # Purpose